 - A new Science Curriculum was implemented K-8 allowing for better consistency and sequencing of materials as well as an improved incorporation of inquiry and engineering skill building activities.

 - 15 to 1 student to teacher ratio in middle school ability grouped language arts and math classes.

-- 4th through 8th grades competed in the MATHCOUNTS American Online Math Challenge.
+- All grades competed in the MATHCOUNTS American Online Math Challenge.